Reasons To Celebrate National Women's Health Week This Year

 Gynecological health screening

-Routine STI testing can be beneficial in ensuring health.
+Routine STI testing can be beneficial in ensuring well-being.
 The CDC recommends that all sexually active individuals get tested at least once for HIV and yearly for gonorrhea and chlamydia.
 If you have been exposed to someone who may have HIV, go to an urgent care clinic or healthcare provider like Planned Parenthood to take a dose of Prep, a medication that may prevent the contraction of the condition if taken after exposure.
 If you are pregnant, get tested for syphilis, HIV, hepatitis B, and hepatitis C.

 Women may also see a gynecologist for a checkup once a year.
 Other conditions that may impact them can include: